 Microsoft has released a security fix in its monthly Patch Tuesday updates for August 2020.

-SanerNow security content has been published to detect and mitigate these vulnerabilities.
+SanerNow security content has published to detect and mitigate these vulnerabilities.
 We strongly recommend applying the security updates as soon as possible following the instructions published in our support article.